sreerammarimuthu/covid-19-social-distancing-model-spark-RDD/README.md

 ## Contents

-- `data/`: Synthetic datasets used in the analysis, created to simulate real-world social spacing and infection scenarios.
+- `data/`: Subsets of synthetic datasets used in the analysis are added here, these were created to simulate real-world social spacing and infection scenarios.
-`subset_people.csv` - All individuals at the event (randomly generated people with id, x, y, age, etc.)
+`subset_people.csv` - All individuals at the event (randomly generated people with id, x, y, name and age)
 `subset_infected.csv` - Subset of infected individuals (same format as above, subset of subset_people.csv)
 `subset_some_infected.csv` - Same as people data, but includes a new column INFECTED with values "yes" or "no" for each person